 In May 2021, the Vermont State Legislature passed S.115 (Act 66), an act relating to making miscellaneous changes in education laws, which was signed by the Governor on June 7, 2021.
 This act created the Working Group on the Status of Libraries in Vermont and charges that group with submitting a report on their studies by November 1, 2023.

-- Tom McMurdo (Chairperson) - State Librarian (acting), Vermont Department of Libraries, Barre
+- Catherine Delneo (Chair) - State Librarian, Vermont Department of Libraries, Barre

 - Kelly McCagg - VLA Vice President/President Elect, Burnham Memorial Library, Colchester